righettod/code-snippets-security-utils/README.md

 * Were implemented in a way to facilitate adding or removal of validations depending on usage context.
 * Were centralized on one class to be able to enhance them across time as well as missing case/bug identification.

+🔬I uses it, as a sandbox, to create, test and provide remediation code proposals when I perform web assessment or secure code review activities.

+# Content

 📝Code is centralized into the class [SecurityUtils](src/main/java/eu/righettod/SecurityUtils.java) and related uni tests into the class [TestSecurityUtils](src/test/java/eu/righettod/TestSecurityUtils.java).

-🔬I uses it, as a sandbox, to create, test and provide remediation code proposals when I perform web assessment or secure code review activities.

-👨‍💻[Intellij Community Edition](https://www.jetbrains.com/idea/download) is used as IDE.
+# Usage

+👨‍💻The repository can be open directly into [Intellij Community Edition](https://www.jetbrains.com/idea/download).